 The mill or millage rate is the amount of property value used to calculate local property taxes.
 One mill would provide $100 for every $100,000 of assessed property value.

-Ballot Language“Shall The School Board of Broward County levy an ad-valorem operating millage of ½ mills annually for fiscal years July 1, 2019 through June 30, 2023, to (i) enhance funding for school resource officers, including individual charter schools with more than 900 students, (ii) hire district school security staff, (iii) increase compensation to recruit and retain highly qualified district teachers and (iv) fund other essential instruction related expenses preserving important programs in district schools?
+Ballot LanguageShall The School Board of Broward County levy an ad valorem property tax of one mill annually for fiscal years July 1, 2023 through June 30, 2027, to provide funding for (i) school resource officers, safety staff and mental health professionals, (ii) increasing compensation to recruit and retain teachers and staff and (iii) essential instruction related expenditures to preserve important programs, for the benefit of all traditional public and charter schools?

 _____Yes or _____No

 What is the Difference Between the Secure the Next Generation Referendum Renewal and the SMART Bond?

 The Secure the Next Generation Referendum is not related to the SMART Bond.
 SMART Bond funds strictly provide funding for critical maintenance needs and capital improvements to buildings.
 The SMART Bond funds cannot be used for compensation or noncapital expenses.
 To learn more, visit bcpssmartfutures.com.

 The School Board voted to allocate funds for the following: